 - During one of the evenings I’ll demonstrate my editing techniques using Lightroom and Photoshop to edit some of the images from that day.

-All tuition and transport between locations is included along with use of filters for creating the images.
+All tuition and transport between locations are included (Subject to government guidelines) along with the use of filters for creating the images.
 Neutral density and graduated neutral density.

-Each morning we’ll be leaving from Anglesey, we’ll be staying at the Bulkely Hotel in Beaumaris, but you are welcome to stay at any other location and meet each morning at the Bulkeley.
+Each morning we’ll be leaving from Anglesey, we’ll be staying at the reasonably priced Bull Hotel, but you are welcome to stay at any other location and meet each morning at the Bull.
 Accommodation and meals are not included.

-We’ll be working in the mountains, near waterfalls and on beaches.
+We’ll be working in the mountains, near waterfalls, and on beaches.
 This will involve working on uneven ground and some inclines.
 A general level of fitness is required for this workshop.
-Due to the environment of this workshop, a number of locations are not be accessible to wheelchair users.
+Due to the environment of this workshop, a number of locations are not accessible to wheelchair users.

 - A sturdy tripod is essential for landscape photography